alttch/atasker/doc/supervisor.rst

     task_supervisor.block()

-which will just sleep until task supervisor is active.
+which will just sleep while task supervisor is active.

 Timeouts
 ========